MathewHDYT/Unity-Data-Manager/README.md

 ### Append File Content method
 **What it does:**
-Appends the given content to the current content in the registered file and returns true if it succeded.
+Appends the given content to a registered file, keeping the current content and returns an DataError (see [Possible Errors](#possible-errors)), showing wheter and how appending to the file content failed.

 **How to call it:**
 - ```FileName``` is the name without extension we have given the registered file and want to rewrite the content of